 patience to keep knocking

-Lord, thank you for our mission.
-Give us all the insight we need to carry it out, and the patience to keep knocking when we need to.
+Lord, thank you for the mission entrusted to us.
+Grant all the insight needed to fulfill it, and the patience to keep knocking when that is the path set before us.